Nature’s Best Photography Windland Smith Rice International Awards Exhibition at the Smithsonian’s National Museum of Natural History. Washington, DC.

 Seljalandsfoss is one of the most beautiful waterfalls in Iceland.
 Dropping from a 200-foot-high cliff to a deep pool below, this unusual waterfall of the Seljalandsá River has a unique indentation in the rock face that allows visitors to hike behind the picturesque falls.
-To take a panoramic capture of the Seljalandsfoss from this spot, photographers must be prepared for the intense mist, immense dynamic range, and nowadays also for the big number of fellow photographers, competing for the right spot.
+To take a panoramic capture of the Seljalandsfoss from this spot, photographer must be prepared for the intense mist and huge dynamic range, and nowadays also for the big number of fellow photographers, competing for this spot.

 SPONSORS: